-The Sixth Annual Citrus Classic Balloon Festival will field approximately 30 hot air balloons.
+The 7th Annual Citrus Classic Balloon Festival will field approximately 30 hot air balloons.
 The pilots of these balloons travel from around the country to fly in beautiful Ventura County.
 They include winners of international and national competitions, with most logging over 20 years of balloon flying.
+View below our HALL OF FAME images of the Corporate Balloons and Special Shape Balloons that have participated in prior Citrus Classic Balloon Festivals.
+Stay tuned to learn which Special Shapes will participate in this year's Classic!
 Supervising their flights and all ballooning operations of the Citrus Classic is Fantasy Balloon Flights, our Official Balloon Meister.
-Owned by the husband/wife team of Steve and Cynthia Wilkinson, Fantasy Balloon Flights has been operating hot air balloons in Ventura County for over 9 years, and at balloon events nationwide for over 23 years.
+Owned by the husband/wife team of Steve and Cynthia Wilkinson, Fantasy Balloon Flights has been operating hot air balloons in Ventura County for over 11 years, and at balloon events nationwide for over 23 years.
+Fantasy Balloon Flights have flown hot air balloons in Taiwan, Turkey, Mexico, Germany and several other international locations.
 Steve Wilkinson is also a registered Official with the Balloon Federation of America.
-Check back for updates on returning balloons, your favorite balloon pilots, and Corporate Balloons and/or Special Shape Balloons participating in 2013!
+Check back for updates on returning balloons, your favorite balloon pilots, and Corporate Balloons and/or Special Shape Balloons participating in 2014!

 Sushi, the darling goldfish, performed in 2009 piloted by Katie Griggs